PracticalKungFu/practicalkungfu.github.io/docs/posts/2023-11-13-nomad-consul-gluster.md

 ## Edits
+2023-11-15
-- Boot mounting wasn't working for some reason.
+- Gluster boot mounting wasn't working for some reason.
 Changed to mount on demand.
-- Option for HA without keepalived
+- Option for HA without keepalived.

+2023-11-17
+- Forgot to add cni config to nomad.hcl.